 Adhering strictly to public health recommendations, we’ve been able to deliver several training sessions, we’ve continued to use an online format to replace in-person meetings, and since the nature of field work is to be (mostly) alone and outside, we’ve been able to undertake several exciting projects (see our October 2020 News Stream newsletter for recent updates).

 The COVID modifications we’re implementing for each program are listed below.
 If you have any questions, feel free to contact us.

 The Living Lakes Canada team is still working diligently to deliver all of our projects during the COVID-19 pandemic.
 Our team members are all working from home and we stay connected online.
 All Program Managers have adapted their projects to ensure current physical distancing protocols are adhered to.
-We are building innovative partnerships and creating online synergies to help diversify and stretch all resources.
-We are working to stay positive and strong during these vulnerable and unprecedented times.
 Our priority always has been, and will continue to be, the protection and stewardship of freshwater in Canada.
-We thank you all for your kind messages and support in our efforts to protect the ecosystems that sustain us.

 Columbia Basin Groundwater Monitoring Program